 Nemours/Alfred I. duPont Hospital for Children

-The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers 10, year-long postdoctoral fellowships in pediatric psychology/behavioral health, beginning Sept.
-1, 2016.
-Positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training.
+The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers 10 postdoctoral fellowships in pediatric psychology/behavioral health, 4 of which will be LEND positions, beginning August 2018.
+Positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training and all degree requirements.

 Our Fellowship Program

-The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers nine postdoctoral fellowships in pediatric psychology/behavioral health, four of which will be LEND positions, beginning August 2017.
-Positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training.
-Fellowships are one year in duration.
+The Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children offers 10 postdoctoral fellowships in pediatric psychology/behavioral health, 4 of which will be LEND positions, beginning August 2018.
+Positions are open to graduates from American Psychology Association-approved doctoral programs who have already completed their internship training and all degree requirements.
+Fellowships are 1 year in duration, unless otherwise noted.

-The deadline for applications is Dec.
-16, 2016.
-Offers for interviews will be extended by Dec.
-23, 2016.
-Onsite interviews will be held on January 23 and January 27, 2017.
-The fellowships offer clinical training with a number of various specialty clinics including Early Childhood, Autism, Primary Care, Endocrinology, Oncology, Craniofacial/Cleft Palate, Pain, Cardiology, Gastroenterology and more.
+The deadline for applications is Friday, December 15.
+2017.
+Offers for interviews will be extended by 12/22/17.
+Onsite interviews will be held between January 22nd and February 3rd, 2018.
+The fellowships offer clinical training under four primary categories: Pediatric Psychology, Integrated Behavioral Health, Leadership Education in Neurodevelopmental Disabilities (LEND), and Neuropsychology/Rehab.
 Specific postdoctoral fellowships are outlined below.